nemolian/nosni_proxy/README.md

 ## Important

-Keep in mind that we do not send the SNI correctly, So the webserver won't send us the correct certificate hence the validation of server certificate is not possible easily.
+Keep in mind that we do not send the SNI correctly, So the webserver won't send us the correct certificate hence the validation of server certificate is not possible (easily!).
 I wouldn't recommend logging in or sending sensitive information with this approach.

-Also some services are censored by their servers IP Address.
+Also some services are censored by their server's IP Address.
 In this case bypassing SNI won't help.